-An important project within the Canning City Centre is the construction of the road that links Liege St from Albany Highway to Gerard Street.
+An important project within the Canning City Centre is the construction of Southern Link Road.
+The road will link Liege St from Albany Highway to Gerard Street.

+A road extension from Grey St to Gerard St will provide a strong link between Albany Highway and the north side of the railway line.
 The importance of the traffic link is demonstrated in the Movement Access and Parking Strategy (Jacobs, 2015).

-A future road extension from Grey St to Gerard St will provide a strong north-south link between Albany Highway and the north side of the railway line.
 The future extension is subject to environmental approvals.

-The approved (2017) Activity Centre Plan has changed from its first draft some years ago.
+The approved Activity Centre Plan (2017) has changed from its first draft some years ago.